Penparcau: Sites of Special Scientific Interest

 The Penparcau electoral ward stretches from Tan y Bwlch beach to the Rheidol.
 There are two Sites of Special Scientific Interest and the Pen Dinas and Tan y Bwlch Local Nature Reserves within this area.

 Myth, folklore and legend

+Legend has it that the Welsh Saint Samson of Dol (also Samsun; born c. late 5th century) was threshing corn in Penparcau on the hillside of Pen Dinas when the larger part of his flail broke and landed across the valley in the Abbey at Llanbadarn Fawr, in anger he threw the smaller part over the valley too and these were used to make the three celtic crosses which now stand in the church.
 One of the more unusual residents is the headless dog of Penparcau.
 The myth tells of how a giant, going to his father's rescue, rode at such a rate that his dog could not keep up with him and its head came off in the leash.
 The dog now roams, mournfully crying and looking for its long-lost owner.
-It has also been theorised that the original inhabitants were the same people that made the Banc Ceilliau sun-disc in nearby Cwmystwyth.
-There are also many stories relating to the pirates that used this part of the coastline such as Bartholomew ‘Black Bart’ Roberts the Pirate.

-During one winter in the late 19th century, villagers woke to find mysterious footprints in the fresh snow.
-It soon became apparent that these had not been made by any human as they were hoofprints made by a creature who walked on two legs and not four.
-Villagers followed these hoofprints and found that the creature had walked through fields, roads and even managed to walk over walls and roofs in one uninterrupted path.
-It was believed that the Devil had walked through Penparcau that snowy night and has never been seen back since.